cerdineta/cerdineta.github.io/store.md

 For now if you want something check my instagram or send me an email.
-Stay tuned, keep eyes peeled, se vienen cositas, lol